OSU-CS290-F16/final-project-james-and-wavelet-final-project/README.md

 **Data:**
 Previous drawings will be stored/saved so that they can be accessed on subsequent visits.
 The user can browse through stored drawings, and delete or open any of them.
 Opening a drawing brings it to the drawing board, allowing it to be edited.

+---
+TODO/Future Features

+* There might be implementation for differing backgrounds, “Graph paper, line paper, etc.”.
+* There could also be some kind of rudimentary multi-media support, something like adding photo’s etc. but that might be outside the scope of the project.